LoongEnv-HIT/LoongEnv-SHIZE/README.md

 ﻿# LoongEnv-SHIZE

-LoongEnv desktop workspace for robot simulation, trajectory planning, and diagnostics.
+LoongEnv Desktop Workspace: Designed for robot simulation, trajectory planning, and diagnostics.
+As the underlying algorithms require Python support, a real-time frontend preview is currently not available.

 ## What is included